Algebraic Cobordism and \'Etale Cohomology: The slice comparison paradigm

 Since $u_{\E}$ commutes with colimits and $u_{\E} \circ f_q^{\E} \simeq f_q \circ u_{\E}$ according to Proposition~\ref{prop:oblv}, this equivalence follows from the analogous statement for $f_q$ shown in \cite{rso-solves}*{Lemma 3.1}. \end{proof}

-The cofiber $f_{\E}^{n-1}$ of $f^{\E}_n \rightarrow id$ is called the \emph{$(n-1)$-th $\E$-effective cocover} of $\E$ (see \cite{pi1}*{3.1} for a discussion in $\SH(S)$).
+The cofiber of $f^{\E}_n \rightarrow id$ is called the \emph{$(n-1)$-th $\E$-effective cocover} of $\E$ and is denoted by $f_{\E}^{n-1}$ (see \cite{pi1}*{3.1} for a discussion in $\SH(S)$).
 This yields, for any $\E$-module $\M$, a diagram where the horizontal rows are cofiber sequences (see also \cite{rso-solves}*{3.9}):

 and the cofiber sequence (see also \cite{rso-solves}*{3.11}):